PavanRangani/docs/docs/prd/investments/workspace.md

     - Notes is a free-form text input field.
 - `Core Passive Equity`, `Core Active Equity (Global)`
     - Both are percentage input fields.
 Decimal value is not allowed.
-- `Portfolio Notes`: It is a rich text input field.

 ## Add/Edit